 The construction of camp facilities in both the Headworks area (referred to as Simle Camp) and the Powerhouse area (known as Lorindin Camp) has been successfully completed, in accordance with the initial phase plan.
-In Simle Camp, eight buildings have been constructed, and in Lorindin Camp, three buildings have been completed along with a newly constructed one.
+In Simle Camp, eight buildings have been constructed, and in Lorindin Camp, three buildings have been completed.
 Additionally, an Army Camp and Bunker at Sisne, situated near the Headworks, are operational, with regular maintenance and cleaning being carried out, but no major maintenance work has been required thus far.